Helsinginkatu

 Helsinginkatu (Swedish: Helsingegatan, literally meaning "Helsinki street"; also called "Hesari" in Helsinki slang, which is also used as a nickname for Helsingin Sanomat) is a two-kilometre-long east-west-running street in Helsinki, Finland.
 The street runs from Hämeentie to Mannerheimintie.
-The street separates the districts of Kallio and Alppiharju, however the part west to the railway underpass belongs to Taka-Töölö.
+The street separates the districts of Kallio and Alppiharju, and the part west to the railway underpass belongs to Taka-Töölö.
 The eastern part of the street is a 30-metre-wide avenue, with buildings on both sides.
-Between the avenue part and the railway underpass there are only buildings on the southern side of the street, except for the Helsinki Sports House.
-To the west of the railway the street runs along the shore of the Töölönlahti bay and the only buildings on it are the Finnish National Opera and Ballet and restaurant Töölönranta.
-Helsinginkatu is lit with lights hanging from wires and paved with asphalt throughout its length.
-There is also a tram track running throughout the street.

-The name Helsinginkatu does not refer to either the city of Helsinki or the Helsinginkoski rapids, but instead to the original Helsinki socken, which later became the city of Vantaa.

 History

 There had been plans for an avenue on the site of the current Helsinginkatu street since 1887.
 At the time there was a moist ditch at the site of the street, which was used as a farming ground.
 In 1902 a zoning plan was made, according to which Helsinginkatu was constructed.
 The lots along the street were measured for large rental houses, the most part of the lots on the boulevard part were sold in the 1920s and built at a fast pace.
 The Danish bare-surfaced red brick architecture served as a model.
 Rental apartments were small and business premises with display windows were built on the ground floor.
 It took until the 1970s for trees to be planted.
 The apartment blocks on Helsinginkatu have been largely renovated in the 2000s.

 Until 1969 Helsinginkatu only stretched with its current name from Hämeentie to the railway underpass.
 Its current ending part was part of Eläintarhantie, which ran from the northwestern corner of the Hakaniemi market square to Mannerheimintie and went over the railway on a bridge for about half a kilometre south from the Helsinginkatu underpass.
 Between the northeastern shore of Töölönlahti and the railway Eläintarhantie made a 90-degree turn so that its ending part was a direct continuation of Helsinginkatu.
 When additional tracks were built for the railway, the Eläintarhantie bridge over the railway was dismantled, and the name was left only for the part of the street east of the railway in Kallio.
 The central part of Eläintarhantie from the dismantled bridge to the end of Helsinginkatu was renamed Linnunlauluntie after the Linnunlaulu villas around it, and the rest of the street was renamed Helsinginkatu after the original street.